davidan1981/rubybreaker/TUTORIAL.md

       # ...tests!...
     end

-That's it!
+That&rsquo;s it!
 The only requirements are to indicate to RubyBreaker which modules and classes to "break" and to place `require rubybreaker` _after_ `require test/unit`.